codeflamer/codeflamer/README.md

-### Hi there, It's your favorite Codeflamer🔥🔥, He puts things on Fire
+### Hi there, It's your favorite Codeflamer🔥🔥, He sets things on Fire

 <!-- **codeflamer/codeflamer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->